WohlSoft/Moondust-Devkit-Help/EditNPCConfiguration/About.md

 | script |Custom NPC-AI Algorithm script in PGE |["string"] |

 <Note type="warning">
 Original SMBX have a bug: do not use decimal values in NPC codes if you want use them with SMBX.
 It causes crashing of SMBX for some people.
-In the PGE and in the SMBX2 this bug absence, and you have a full freedom for use decimal values.
-But if you want use decimal values inside SMBX, you must have in the "International 	standards" settings the dot "." character instead a comma "," character as decimal separator.
+In the Moondust, X-Tech, SMBX2, and SMBX-38A this bug is absence, and you have a full freedom for use decimal values.
+But if you want use decimal values for vanilla SMBX, you must have in the "International standards" settings the dot "." character instead a comma "," character as decimal separator.
 </Note>